HITS-AIN/Spherinator/docs/contributing.md

 ## Code Formatting

 The Python code must be formatted with [black](https://black.readthedocs.io/en/stable/).
-This can be done manually by running `black .` in the project directory or by installing the vscode extension `ms-python.black-formatter` and enabling the format on save option.
+This can be done manually by running `black .` in the project directory or by installing the vscode extension `ms-python.black-formatter`.
+The format on save option is enabled for `vscode` in the `.vscode/settings.json` file.
 The CI workflow will check the code formatting and fail if the code is not formatted correctly.

 ## Static code analysis

 The code is analyzed using [flake8](https://flake8.pycqa.org/en/latest/).
+The CI workflow will check the code for any issues reported by flake8 and fail if any issues are found.

 ## Pull requests